 11.4.1 Restrictions on Changing Purchase Obligation to the Slice/Block Product

 If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this Agreement.
-After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in section 3.1.
+After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in sections 3.1 and 11.1.

 Option 1: Include the following if customer elected Flat Monthly Block with PNR Shaping Capacity with PLVS